Post Image

 This is a big one.
 Too often, implementations focus on the technology alone, attempting to duplicate success achieved in another environment.
 One TPM project I led many years ago developed a functional design through numerous workshops.
 Only later did we see a “first draft” technical design offered by the integration partner based mostly on work done for a prior client in the same industry, thinking we would discover innovative thinking.
 Quite the opposite!
 In fact, we saw huge gaps in how the technology was proposed in relation to our ways of working.

-There are many factors to consider with retail technologies to ensure “smarter, faster, flexible growth.”
+There are many factors to consider with retail technology services to ensure “smarter, faster, flexible growth.”
 Are your field reps full-time or part-time?
 Are they employed by you or provided through a merchandising organization, dedicated, or syndicated coverage?
 How is the retail role mandate defined?
 What can and cannot be influenced at the store within each retail banner?
 How will you measure success?
 Understanding these factors is important in defining your functional design.

 As an example, let’s consider ‘retail growth’ as our measure of success.
 That sounds like a plan!
 Now, we must go deeper.
 Is it store-level growth?
 Maybe a broader measure of territory growth?
 Or maybe a narrower, deeper look at which activities drive growth within a store.
 Then, look at probable drivers of success to understand which technologies might unleash that.
 Categories like baby food, spices, or condiments with many SKUs may benefit from digital audits to quickly identify any missing SKUs or confirm planogram compliance.
 Heavily promoted categories may deploy digital audits to measure display presence, use of POS material, share of facings, quality of shelf, etc.